All About Hydrosols

 How hydrosols are made:

-There are many different ways to extract the essence or essential oil from a plant.
-The most common and effective extraction that produces hydrosols is steam distillation.
-During steam distillation, water vapor heats the parts of the plants, such as the roots, leaves, stems, flowers, or bark, to create their own steam.
+There are numerous methods for obtaining the essence or essential oil from a plant, and one of the most prevalent and efficient techniques that yields hydrosols is steam distillation.
+Steam distillation involves using water vapor to heat various parts of the plant, such as the roots, leaves, stems, flowers, or bark, thus generating their own steam.
+Now, you may wonder, 'What is hydrosol?

 That steam then condenses into a liquid, and the essences of the plants are separated from the water.
 The most concentrated part of that separation is what we call ‘essential oils’.
 What is left over after the separation is the aromatic water or hydrosol.
 Hydrosols are mostly water, containing only 1-2% of the same chemical constituents found in the volatile essential oil.
 However, hydrosols also contain the nonvolatile organic components that come from the plant that was distilled.